 Communication between primary and read-only nodes is SSL-encrypted and sent over the public network.

 To add a read-only node, click on the name of the cluster to go to its Overview.
-At the bottom of the page, in the Read Only Nodes section, click the Add a read-only node link at the bottom of the page.
+At the bottom of the page, in the Read Only Nodes section, click the Add a read-only node link.

 Select the size, which must be equal to or larger than the primary node, then select the datacenter and name the node.
 When you're done, click Create a read-only node to provision the node.

-Like primary nodes, you can limit access to a read-only nodes to trusted sources.
-To access read-only nodes using a command-line client and the connection string in the node's Overview page.
+Like primary nodes, you can limit access to a read-only nodes to trusted sources and access read-only nodes using a command-line client and the connection string in the node's Overview page.